BlockScience/cag-map/docs/monitor.md

 ## Overview

 Science wouldn't work if we ran experiments but didn't bother to record the results.
 Same goes for governance.
-If there's no feedback loop between decisions and results the decisions are going to get worse and worse.
+There needs to be a feedback loop between decisions and results.
 Monitoring allows you to verify the results of proposals to see if they had their intended effects.
 If so, great.
-If not, then you know what you did and what the results were and you can draft a proposal to change things and try again.
+If not, then you know what the results were and you can draft a proposal to change things and try again.

 ## Concepts